pyranid/pyranid/README.md

 };

 // Handles copying data from a ResultSet row to an instance of the specified type.
-// You might use out-of-the-box defaults...
-ResultSetMapper basicResultSetMapper = ResultSetMapper.withDefaultConfiguration();

-// ...or turn some knobs.
 // Plan caching trades memory for faster mapping of wide ResultSets.
 // Normalization locale should match the language of your database tables/column names.
 // CustomColumnMappers supply "surgical" overrides to handle custom types